openstack-archive/fuel-library/deployment/puppet/ceph/README.md

 =======================

-some times it is necessary to re-set the ceph-cluster rather than rebuilding everything from cratch
+some times it is necessary to re-set the ceph-cluster rather than rebuilding everything from scratch

-set ``all`` to contain all monitors, osds, and computes want to re-initalize.
+set ``all`` to contain all monitors, osds, and computes want to re-initialize.

 ```shell
 export all="compute-4 controller-1 controller-2 controller-3"